urarura/UPager/README.md

     .tabViewStyle(.page)

 However, TabView is limited in that it can only handle a fixed number of items and does not support changes in device orientation.
-This package provides a pager supporting infinite number of items and changes in device orientation.
+This package provides a pager supporting infinite/fixed number of items and changes in device orientation.

 ## Prerequisites